Skip to main content

 Care Guide

 Plant in moist, well-drained, humus-rich soil with a pH of 5.5–7.0 in partial shade.
-Provide a support structure — robust shrubs, a trellis, or a perennial clump — as stems cannot self-support.
-Water consistently, weekly during dry periods; does not tolerate drying out.
+A support structure — robust shrubs, a trellis, or a perennial clump — is required, as stems cannot self-support.
+Water consistently, weekly during dry periods; the plant does not tolerate drying out.
 Afternoon shade is beneficial where summer temperatures exceed 75°F (24°C).
-Performs in zones 5–8.
-Stems die back to the crown each winter; the climbing stems regrow from the base each spring.
-All parts are highly toxic — wear gloves when handling.
+Hardy in zones 5–8.
+Stems die back to the crown each winter and regrow from the base each spring.
+All parts contain aconitine alkaloids; skin contact with sap causes numbness and irritation in sensitive individuals.

 Pruning

-Cut stems to the ground in late fall after frost.
-Remove dead stems and disentangle from support plants in early spring before new growth emerges.
-No division is required for many years on established plants.
-Wear gloves — all parts contain aconitine alkaloids.
+Stems are cut to the ground in late fall after frost.
+Dead stems are removed and disentangled from support plants in early spring before new growth emerges.
+Division is rarely needed; established clumps persist for many years without division.
+All parts contain aconitine alkaloids; skin contact with cut stems or sap causes numbness.

 Pruning Schedule